 Both students and sponsoring organizations complete an application to be approved for the program.
 The student application includes short questions about student skills and interests, as well as four short-answer questions.
-Students complete their application by sending their resume to Emily Crownover, our Campus Services Coordinator in the Skandalaris Center.
-Emily will contact students as their applications are approved, and invite them to attend two Internship IdeaBounce® events on February 7 (for growth companies) and February 8 (for startups).
+Students complete their application by sending their resume to SCstudent@wustl.edu.
+The Skandalaris Center will contact students as their applications are approved, and invite them to attend two Internship IdeaBounce® events on February 6 (for startups) and February 7 (for growth ventures).
 Host applications may be viewed online, and this link is updated as applications are received.

 At the events, approved host organizations give a brief description of their internship opportunity, and students briefly introduce themselves.
 Then the Skandalaris Center hosts a reception so students and their potential summer employers can connect and learn more about each other and the opportunities each provides to the other.
 Most “matches” don’t occur at the IdeaBounce®, which is typically followed by a more in-depth and traditional interview.
 The Center also provides approved organizations a book including all approved student resumes, and provides to students a book listing the internship opportunities at approved organizations.

 Students may also recruit an organization they find through their own network and resources, though the organization still needs to be approved for funding through the Skandalaris Center.
 Information about the organization process is here.